 Jewish Unity: Three Reflections

-Produced by World Mizrachi this video features three clips from Rabbi Sacks discussing the topics of Jewish unity, conflict resolution, and our shared covenant and fate.
-This compilation is an engaging tool to use to open up discussions around the Fast of Tisha b’Av, with its theme of sinat chinam and ahavat chinam.
+Produced by World Mizrachi, this video features three clips from Rabbi Sacks discussing the topics of Jewish unity, conflict resolution, and our shared covenant and fate.
+This compilation is an engaging tool for opening up discussions around the Fast of Tisha b’Av, with its theme of sinat chinam and ahavat chinam.

 First clip: Rabbi Sacks in New York, at a UJA / Jerusalem Unity Prize event in 2015.

 Second clip: From the Ask Rabbi Sacks project, when Rabbi Sacks was asked, ‘How can Jews with different opinions to come together as one people?’

 Third clip: A video where Rabbi Sacks speaks about Community Conflict as part of the Jinsider series.